zephir-lang/documentation/docs/language.md

 var c;
 ```

-Variables can optionally have an initial compatible default value:
+Variables can have optional initial default values:

 ```zephir
 // Declaring variables with default values